-The Corporation has not had any disagreement on accounting and financial disclosures with its current independent accountant/external auditor for the same periods or any subsequent interim period.
+There were no significant changes in and disagreements with the current independent accountant/external auditor on accounting and financial disclosures for the same periods or any subsequent interim period.

 The table below shows the aggregate fees of SGV for the years ended 31 December 2016 and 2015 (i) for audit of the Atlas Group's annual financial statements, (ii) for services pertaining to the conduct of review with respect to CCC's tax compliance, and (iii) for other related services involving the examination of Atlas' or CCC's books of account.
 There were no other professional services rendered by SGV during the period.